 Tea party attire is usually smart casual.
 The tea party dress code is somewhere between business-casual and casual.
-It is always good to ask your host for the dress code before attending as some tea parties call for more formal wear.
+It is always a good idea to ask your host for the dress code before attending as some tea parties call for more formal wear.

 What Should I Wear to a Tea Party?

 Depending on what type of tea party you will be attending, dress codes can vary.
 Smart casual will be the standard dress code you will need to adhere to more often than not.
-Unfortunately, a quick search online of smart casual will crop up with different opinions on what the dress code means.
+Unfortunately, a quick search online of smart casual attire will crop up with different opinions on what the dress code means.

 To get you looking good for your next tea party, here are some general rules to follow for dressing smart casual:

 Tea Party Attire For Men

 Find outfits that fall somewhere between formal and casual.
 Usually, a collared shirt is a good choice for this type of attire, but a tie is unnecessary.

 Try pairing a sport coat with a patterned button-down or classic white shirt.
 A nice pair of dress slacks will do great with some more casual types of footwear like loafers.
 Even a dark pair of smart jeans can be a wonderful choice when worn with a navy sport jacket.